-EDU 4546 Intern Teaching
+EDU 4546 Intern Teaching 6 Hours

 Intern teachers are assigned to a supervisory teacher in a public school where they work full time for a period of 14 weeks.
 Intern teachers gradually assume a full teaching load which they maintain for an appropriate period of time.
 The intern is expected to participate in all phases of school life.
-PRE: Admission to Intern Teaching (Fa/Sp)
+PRE: Admission to Intern Teaching (FA/SP)

-EDU 4601 Intern Teaching Seminar
+EDU 4601 Intern Teaching Seminar 1 Hour

 A forum for sharing experiences and for developing and stimulating reflective teaching skills.
-PRE: Admission to Intern Teaching, Taken concurrently with EDU 4546 (Fa/Sp)
+PRE: Admission to Intern Teaching, Taken concurrently with EDU 4546 (FA/SP)

-EDU 4601-4603 Workshops or Seminars
+EDU 4601-4603 Workshops or Seminars 1 to 3 Hours

-I to 3 semester hours Special offerings not included in the curriculum which meet the educational needs of students.
+Special offerings not included in the curriculum which meet the educational needs of students.
 PRE: EDU 2103

-EDU 4701-4703 Topics in Education
+EDU 4701-4703 Topics in Education 1 to 3 Hours

-1 to 3 semester hours Selected topics in an identified area.
+Selected topics in an identified area.
 PRE: EDU 2103

-EDU 3901-3903, 4901-4903 Directed Study
+EDU 3901-3903, 4901-4903 Directed Study 1 to 3 Hours

-1 to 3 semester hours Offered in exceptional circumstances to provide appropriate educational experience.
+Offered in exceptional circumstances to provide appropriate educational experience.
 With the consent of the advisor.
 PRE: EDU 2103